johngrandson/code-horizon/lib/code_horizon_api/README.md

 ## Extending the API

-Say you want to add an API call that returns a list of Organisations for a user.
+Say you want to add an API call that returns a list of Organizations for a user.
 The following is an example of how this might be achieved

 ### Create the API Code